lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-11-26-Finding_VIBs_on_ESXi_hosts_with_PowerCLI.md

 He was trying to retrieve the VIB information with the name `net-e1000e` from all his VMware Hosts using the PowerShell and the Snapin PowerCli from VMware.

 > <b><u>What is a VIB ?</u></b>
-VIB stands for vSphere Installation Bundle. &nbsp;At a conceptual level a VIB is somewhat similar to a tarball or ZIP archive in that it is a collection of files packaged into a single archive to facilitate distribution
+VIB stands for vSphere Installation Bundle.
+At a conceptual level a VIB is somewhat similar to a tarball or ZIP archive in that it is a collection of files packaged into a single archive to facilitate distribution

 </div>
 Here is the piece of code to retrieve this information.